maguowei/awesome-stars/topics.md

 ## graphics

-- [konvajs/konva](https://github.com/konvajs/konva) - Konva.js is an HTML5 Canvas JavaScript framework that extends the 2d context by enabling canvas interactivity for desktop and mobile applications.
 - [hoffstadt/DearPyGui](https://github.com/hoffstadt/DearPyGui) - Dear PyGui: A fast and powerful Graphical User Interface Toolkit for Python with minimal dependencies
 - [mahmoud/awesome-python-applications](https://github.com/mahmoud/awesome-python-applications) - 💿 Free software that works great, and also happens to be open-source Python.
 - [antvis/G2](https://github.com/antvis/G2) - 📊 A highly interactive data-driven visualization grammar for statistical charts.